loechel/praesentationen/plone-and-python-community.rst

     Digital Creations renamed to Zope Corp

-    "Plone Solutions" the company of Alex Limi and Geir Bækholt renamed themself Jarn AS.
+    "Plone Solutions" the company of Alex Limi and Geir Bækholt renamed itself "Jarn AS".

 ----